 - Four upgraded boardings per year, so you can snag the prime overhead bin space that’s actually above your seat

 - 20 percent back on a bunch of in-flight purchases

 Annual fee: $550

-That 60,000 reward is the cream of the crop, making even the high minimum spend seem worth it.
+American Express Platinum’s 70,000 reward is the cream of the crop, making even the high minimum spend seem worth it.
 The annual fee is quite high — but Amex makes up for this by hosting some of the most gorgeous airport lounges in the world, under the moniker Centurion Lounge, and giving cardholders access.
+Amex offsets part of the annual fee by passing you $200 per year to use on your favorite airline.
 Also included in the annual fee is the best purchase protection program of any travel rewards credit card, keeping you confident that you’ll get the most from both the products and experiences you buy.
 The downside is that American Express generally isn’t preferred by retailers, so you can’t count on using it everywhere you shop.

 - Earn five times the points on flights booked with the card.

 - Up to $200 in annual Uber cash